 James Madison, 1809-1817

-Kept a green parrot belonging to his wife, Mrs. Dolley Madison.
-James Monroe, 1817-1825
+Not big on animals, but he did have a green parrot that actually belonged to his wife, Mrs. Dolley Madison.

 In 1826, the Marquis de Lafayette gave John Quincy Adams an alligator.
-The alligator lived in the White House for several months.
-His wife, Mrs. Louisa Adams, raised silkworms!
+The alligator actually lived in the White House (in a guest bathroom) for several months.
+His wife, Mrs. Louisa Adams, also raised silkworms!
 She used the silk for her elegant gowns.
-Andrew Jackson, 1829-1837

-Sam Patches was Jackson’s wartime mount.
+Sam Patch was Jackson’s wartime mount.
 He also had several racing fillies named Emily, Lady Nashville and Bolivia.
 Truxton, was also one of his champion race horses and he kept many other ponies.
+But he didn't only love horses - he also had a parrot named Poll who cursed like a sailor!
+We're not sure who taught his parrot that nifty trick.

 Martin Van Buren, 1837-1841